Artificial Intelligence and FinTech Research

 Meeting arrangements

-The first group meeting: Introduction, Resources and ExpectationsTask 1: Submit three papers by June 28
+The first group meeting: Introduction, Resources and ExpectationsTask 1: Identify three key papers

 Data sources